Taals

 Bols

-1Dha2Tirakita3Dhin4Dhin5Dha6Dha7Tin8Tin9Ta10Tirakita11Dhin12Dhin13Dha14Dha15Dhin16Dhin16 matras like teental, but a more elaborate theka — open and breathing, with a long 'Tirakita' on matra 2.
+1Dha2Tirkit3Dhin4Dhin5Dha6Dha7Tin8Tin9Ta10Tirkit11Dhin12Dhin13Dha14Dha15Dhin16Dhin16 matras like teental, but a more elaborate theka — open and breathing, with a long 'Tirkit' on matra 2.
+A vilambit khayal taal.

 In kirtanVilambit khayal.
 In kirtan, used for slow exploratory shabad-khayals in pure classical settings.